thomd/claude-code-sandbox/README.md

 # Claude Code Sandbox

-1. Makefile for install, uninstall and update
-1. install executable in ~/.local/bin
-1. install repo in ~/.local/share/claude-sandbox
-1. install config in ~/.local/state/claude-sandbox
-1. Enable native sandbox support by default
-1. add hooks for deterministic tooling

 > [!IMPORTANT]
 > This Claude Code Sandbox was only tested on MacOS - it might not run on your system.